 Surviving June

 At the school drop-off, mothers and fathers congregate outside on the sidewalk.
 Faces look drawn, fatigued from the routine of the school year.
 We’ve had it with the up-in-the-morning rush to get the kids to school on time, the homework battles after school, the tests, the rushed trips to the bookstore to get that book that’s needed for tomorrow, the exposés that require parental assistance.
-We’re all dreaming of summer holidays, those mornings when we can sleep in, let the children rise whenever they happen jantzen_swimmerto wake up, get their own breakfast and play by themselves.
+We’re all dreaming of summer holidays, those mornings when we can sleep in, let the children rise whenever they happen to wake up, get their own breakfast and play by themselves.
 Those lazy summer afternoons without lessons and classes and all the extracurricular appointments that require enthusiastic schlepping to and fro.
 Within reach, now, the joys of summer camp, grandparents taking over, and long holidays in the country where the children can fend for themselves.

 There is, of course, another side to summer: children underfoot without the reliable 8-hour pause button known as school.
 At the rentrée in September, we greet each other in front the school considerably more rested, but nonetheless aggravated by the 24/7 company of our children for at least some part, if not all, of the summer.
 By then, we can’t wait for school to start again.